 top of page

-Dynamic Data Mapping and Ingestion with Snowflake
+Dynamic Data Mapping and ingestion with Snowflake

 Whereas syncing data from static files into a database is straightforward, the situation is rather different when handling dynamic files (where file attributes change for a given file).
 Due to the changing structure of rows and columns during ETL loading and handling, issues may arise.
 In this writeup, we will illustrate how to use native Snowflake and Azure technology in handling inconsistencies encountered when loading data files.